dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

    - **Profile type**: Choose **Domain Join**.
 3. Choose **Settings** and provide a **Computer name prefix**, **Domain name**, and **Organizational unit** (optional).
 4. Choose **OK** > **Create**.
 The profile is created, and appears in the list.
-## Install the latest Windows Insider build on the device
-1. Download and install the [Windows Insider Preview]( https://www.microsoft.com/software-download/windowsinsiderpreviewiso) to the device.
-2. Follow the instructions on the device.